Johannes Steinhoff: Awards and honours

-In 1990, the former Royal Air Force Gatow in Berlin Gatow, was named General Steinhoff Kaserne on being taken over by the German Federal Armed Forces.
-On 18 September 1997 the Jagdgeschwader 73 (fighter wing 73) of the German Air Force was named "Steinhoff" in honour of the general.
-Steinhoff is one of only a handful of pilots honoured in this way, along with Manfred von Richthofen and Max Immelmann.
+On 6 October 1994, the former RAF Gatow barracks in Berlin Gatow, were named General Steinhoff Kaserne on being taken over by the German Federal Armed Forces.
+On 18 September 1997, Jagdgeschwader 73 (fighter wing 73) of the German Air Force was named "Steinhoff" in honor of the general.
+Steinhoff is one of only a handful of pilots honored in this way, along with Manfred von Richthofen and Max Immelmann.